codethesaurus/docs/docs/install/install-ct-docker.md

 ### Build and Run the Container

-First, make sure that you have Docker installed and running on you local machine.
+First, make sure that you have Docker installed and running on your local machine.
 If you don't, you can download it here: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).

 Next, you will need to build and run the app inside a container.
 Follow these steps: